 Some schools accept AP scores in place of SAT Subject Test scores.

 Since much of the material on the SAT Subject Test overlaps with the material on an AP exam, it is a good idea to complete the Subject Test soon after completing the AP course.
 For example, a sophomore having just completed AP US History can likely perform very well on the US History Subject Test; he should take this Subject Test at the end of his sophomore year.

 Students should write their essays as soon as prompts are available; the more summer-time that can be used for this purpose, the better.
 Students who wait to write their essays in the fall often find themselves over-extended, and usually either the applications or grades suffer.

 The college essay is meant to reveal your writing skills, but it is also a window into who you are.
 Proper grammar and syntax are crucial.
 Also crucial are thoughtfulness, passion, and specificity.

 Teachers with whom you have had recent courses are the best choices.
-In general, teachers from your Junior year know you better than one from your Freshman year, given that you have grown a great deal in two years.
+In general, teachers from the junior year are the best choices.

 Make sure to ask teachers who have positive things to say about you.
 The more specific and detailed they are, the better.